 To learn more about partnership opportunities with CEJI, contact us!

-CEJI is looking for a full-time Communications Officer.
-Click here to view the job description and apply until 1st November 2021.
+CEJI is looking for a full-time Finance and Administration Officer.
+Click here to view the job description and apply until 21st January 2022.

 There are currently no vacancies open.